Trashytalk/piwardrive/docs/ckml_build.rst

 PiWardrive ships with two small C extensions ``ckml`` and ``cgeom`` used by the GUI.
-They are compiled automatically when building the project.
+They accelerate geometry and KML parsing but are **optional**.
+Pure Python fallbacks are used if the modules are missing.
+The extensions are compiled automatically when building the project.
 Prebuilt wheels for Linux, macOS and Windows are uploaded with each GitHub release.
 Download the appropriate wheel to avoid compiling the extensions yourself.

 Prerequisites
 -------------